Studies Suggest Cautious Optimism About Declines In Teen Opioid Use

 And, despite their good design, the studies remain limited in what they can show, Gonzalez says.
 They reveal trends, but not the why or how of those trends.

 Gonzalez was impressed, however, with how both studies' authors interpreted the findings, emphasizing caution rather than unbridled optimism.
-Their recommendations about how to continue the downward trend include screening young people for mental health conditions, opioid and substance use, prescribing low-dose, short courses when opioids are necessary and discussing risks, benefits, proper storage and disposal of the drugs with patients.
+Their recommendations about how to continue the downward trend include screening young people for mental health conditions and opioid or substance use, prescribing low-dose, short courses when opioids are necessary and discussing risks, benefits, proper storage and disposal of the drugs with patients.

 "Any time we look at trend data, there's a tendency to focus on the positives and continuing problems can get overlooked," Gonzalez says.
 "The authors were really thorough in trying to thoughtfully parse what some of these results mean and not giving us reassurance.
 It's a call to action."